TEAMMATES/teammates/docs/template-bugReport.md

 ## Actual Behaviour

-Tell us what actually happened
+Tell us what actually happened.
+For instance :
 * Course couldn't be added